kkogan/Predicting-Kickstarter-Funding/README.md

 #### Description of my sample data:
 I scraped data about projects in the Tabletop Games category from Kickstarter search results, as well as corresponding project, rewards, and creator pages.

+#### Future Work
-I also pulled descriptive data about the games from BoardGameGeek's API, but ended up running out of time before incorporating into my analysis.
+I pulled descriptive data about the games from BoardGameGeek's search API by using the Kickstarter game name as a query.
+Looking into whether this can be mined for features...